Updated on January 18th, 2023 by Nathan Parsh

-Durning the COVID-19 pandemic, many businesses, and industries were hit hard because of closures.
+During the COVID-19 pandemic, many businesses and industries were hit hard because of closures.
 One industry that was hit the hardest was the restaurant industry.
-Since everything is now open, there are companies in the restaurant industry that have been lagging in the stock market.
+Since everything is now open, some of these companies are starting to experience a real return to growth.

 We also cover a lot of other different high-yield stocks in our database.